Another day in the desert. Two more great golf courses!

 Gainey Ranch Golf Club • Scottsdale, AZ • 5/26/13

 I got invited to come out and play this exclusive course today along with a few of the Greenskeeper.org guys I played with yesterday.
 They had some good hook-ups and we had a rare opportunity to play Gainey Ranch as guests for the day.
-This is a nice private course in Scottsdale, so it was definitely a lucky break for me!
+This is a nice private club in Scottsdale, so it was definitely a lucky break for me!

 There are three nines at Gainey Ranch (Arroyo, Lakes and Dunes).
 We started on the Dunes course at 8:15 and then played the Arroyo course as the second nine.
 Both were great layouts that each lived up to their names.